deliveroo/routemaster/README.md

 Possible response statuses:

-- 200, 204: Event batch is ackownledged, and will be deleted from the queue.
+- 200, 204: Event batch is ackownledged, and will be deleted from the subscription queue.
 - Anything else: failure, batch to be sent again later.